Pension Plans Demystified: Building a Secure Retirement Future

 Defined benefit plans are typically funded by the employer, who contributes money to the plan on behalf of the employee.
 The employer is responsible for managing the investments in the plan and ensuring that there are enough assets to meet the future benefit obligations.
 This can be a complex and costly process for employers, which is why many companies have shifted away from offering defined benefit plans in recent years.

-In Canada, defined benefit plans are still prevalent in the public , with many government employees and workers in industries such as healthcare and being covered by these plans.
+In Canada, defined benefit plans are still prevalent in the public , with many government employees and workers in industries such as healthcare and education being covered by these plans.
 However, in the private sector, defined benefit plans are becoming less common, as companies look for ways to reduce costs and shift the investment risk to employees.

 It's important to carefully consider the pros and cons of defined benefit plans before making any decisions about your retirement savings.
 While these plans offer a guaranteed source of income in retirement, they can be costly for employers and may not provide as much or control for employees.